 Patients with epileptogenic foci in the medial limbic-emotional parts of the temporal lobe commonly have complex partial seizures, characterized by uncontrollable feelings and autonomic, cognitive, or emotional dysfunction.
 Occasionally, such patients have personality changes, characterized by humorlessness, philosophic religiosity, and obsessiveness.

 The occipital lobes contain the primary visual cortex and visual association areas.
-Lesions in the primary visual cortex lead to a form of central blindness called Anton's syndrome; patients become unable to recognize objects by sight and are generally unaware of their deficits.
-Seizures in the occipital lobe can cause visual hallucinations, often consisting of lines or meshes of color superimposed on the contralateral visual field.
+Lesions in the primary visual cortex lead to a form of central blindness called Anton syndrome; patients become unable to recognize objects by sight and are generally unaware of their deficits, often confabulating descriptions of what they see.
+Seizures involving the occipital lobe can cause visual hallucinations, often consisting of lines or meshes of color superimposed on the contralateral visual field.

 The insula integrates sensory and autonomic information from the viscera.
 It plays a role in certain language functions, as evidenced by aphasia in patients with some insular lesions.
 The insula processes aspects of pain and temperature sensation and possibly taste.